 Below, we’ve outlined some steps you can take to make sure your surrogate pregnancy is a successful one.

 Educating yourself by Googling “how to become a surrogate” isn’t enough.
 If you really want to understand the surrogacy process, you need to surround yourself with a variety of resources available online.
-Path2Parenthood is a resource for parenthood of all kinds.
+FamilyEquality is a resource for parenthood of all kinds.
 ASRM, or the American Society for Reproductive Medicine, provides facts and news on all things reproduction.
-ART Risk Solutions is a great place to start for any insurance questions related to assisted reproduction.
 The more you know about the decision you make, the less anxious and uncertain you’ll feel.

 Even though surrogacy is your choice, having the support of your friends and family is extremely important.
-Understand that to many people, surrogacy is still an unfamiliar practice, so be patient.
-The responsibility to inform and educate may rest on you.
-Pick up a copy of Dianne Whitfield’s Surrogacy: An Essential Guide to the Surrogacy Process, Surrogacy Costs, and Finding a Surrogate Mother for an exhaustive look into the surrogacy journey.
-For explaining surrogacy to your children, The Kangaroo Pouch (also by Whitfield) is a fantastic book.
+Understand that for many people, surrogacy is still an unfamiliar practice, so be patient.
+Your husband may have questions.
+We have a great blog from a surrogate husband’s perspective My Wife Is A Surrogate and resources here about the men behind surrogacy that can help you start the conversation.
+For explaining surrogacy to your children, The Kangaroo Pouch written by Dianne Whitfield is a fantastic book.

 A surrogacy pregnancy is, in some sense, like any other traditional pregnancy: it requires you to look after your body and it's never too soon to start those habits.
 To start, Healthy Lifestyle Diet Suggestions For Surrogate Mothers is a good resource.